tochalid/CarND-LaneLines-P1/writeup_template.md

 ### 2. Potential shortcomings in this pipeline

 One potential shortcoming would be what would happen when the car changes lane(s) and multiple line markings would cross the region of interest?
-Additional parameter tuning in Hough detection can be time-consuming.

 Another shortcoming could be ...in general additional scenary eg. curves, hills, weather conditions, other cars, reflection could undermine the detection process in current configuration.

 ### 3. Two possible improvements to this pipeline with additional data and CNN technology

 A possible improvement would be additional test data to further fine-tune parameters.
+However, Additional "manual" parameter tuning eg.in Canny & Hough function can be time-consuming, specifically utilizing Notebook IDE.

 Another potential improvement could be to utilize convolutional neural networks to learn the detection from bigger and more diverse image data.